se-edu/learningresources/contents/architecture/RESTArchitecturalStyle.md

 The quote below from Roy Fielding outlines what the name entails:
 > The name “Representational State Transfer” is intended to evoke an image of how a well-designed Web application behaves: a network of web pages (a virtual state-machine), where the user progresses through the application by selecting links (state transitions), resulting in the next page (representing the next state of the application) being transferred to the user and rendered for their use.

-## REST defines what the Web is expected to be
+## What should REST bring to the Web?

 REST specifies the key designs of the Web.
 The design of the Web affects greatly how efficient, applicable and modifiable the Web can be.
 Hence, before understanding the REST principles, we need to understand the requirements of the Web i.e. what the Web is expected to be.